Monday, March 28, 2022

 Inspection, Marine Barracks, Washington, D.C.
 Washington D.C, 1917 L. O. C.

 Pete and his cousin James arrived the same year the Marine barracks were built on 8th St SE.
-They moved into an 1800s townhouse, and lived above their candy shop.
-The building was built in the 1880s or earlier, and is the only Cokinos candy shop still standing although the downstairs facade has changed.
+They moved into a storefront/ townhouse, and lived above their candy shop.
+The building was built in the 1880s or earlier, and is the only Cokinos candy shop still standing in 2025.

 721 8th St SE

 Many of the older DC street directories list both a person’s occupation and address and also provide a gold mine of information in between censuses.
 The 1907 directory listed James Cokinos as a confectioner with a shop called “The Sugar Bowl” at 721 8th Street SE.
-Back then a confectionary often included a soda fountain which served as a social hub.
-James and Pete made their own ice cream in the basement which was very much unfinished to this day.
-They worked hard, day and night.
-In 1920, I found a help wanted ad for a shop girl to work from 4-11 pm at the 721 location.
-I also found one looking for shoe blacks, so I imagine this was a place to get your shoes shined, too.
+Back then a confectionary often included a soda fountain and served as a social hub open all day and part of the evening.
+James and Pete made their own ice cream in a basement which is still unfinished- and more like a cellar.
+They both worked hard, day and night- knowing they were paving the way for more family members.
+In 1920, I found a help wanted ad for a shop girl to work a shift from 4-11 pm at the 721 location.
+I also found one for shoe blacks, so I imagine this was a place to get your shoes shined, too.

 The Greek community here was pretty small at the time.
-Only a few hundred immigrants were listed in the 1900 census and like many immigrant populations they relied on each other to build a community in their new world.
-The DC's Greeks wanted a church of their own and had already decided that it would be named St Sophia, after the famous Hagia Sophia of Constantinople.
-The congregation first met in 1904 in a space over a warehouse on Indiana Avenue where they relied on a traveling priest.
+Only a few hundred immigrants were listed in the 1900 census.
+Like many immigrant populations, they relied on each other to build community in their new world which usually focused on a church.
+Before they had a building of their own, the DC Greeks had already decided their church would be named for St Sophia in honor of the famous Hagia Sophia of Constantinople.
+The congregation first met with a traveling priest in 1904 in a space over a warehouse on Indiana Avenue.
 By 1908, the community had enough money to rent the upstairs room of Adas Israel synagogue at 6th and G NW for more formal services with a more permanent priest.
-I know our family was a part of this early congregation.
+I know our family was a big part of this early congregation as they moved from the synagogue to their own church on 8th and L in 1921 and finally to the cathedral on Massachusetts Avenue.

 Part 2: James and Pete Arrive in DC (1906)

 My father always told me that Pete’s older brother Adam came first after opening a candy store on the corner of Ninth and K Street NW.
-I found both brothers listed in the 1910 census, but Adam reported that he got here in 1906 (a year after Pete) and, in the 1920 census, Adam inexplicably changed that answer to 1908 leaving me unsure about everything.
+I found both brothers listed in the 1910 census, but Adam reported that he got to the U.S. in 1908 on the 1920 census and his age was about a year younger than Pete.

-I also remembered my father saying that Papou eventually sold his candy shop to his cousin James Cokinos.
-While searching old newspapers for all things Cokinos, I found James’s very informative obituary.
-He arrived in America in 1902 when he was twenty two years old, and first went to Wilmington, Delaware to make his start in the candy business.
-He moved to Washington DC by 1906.
+But I also remembered my father saying that Pete eventually sold his H Street candy shop to his cousin James Cokinos.
+I scoured old newspapers for all things "Cokinos," and James’s very informative obituary popped up.
+James reportedly arrived in America in 1902 when he was twenty two years old, and first landed in Wilmington, Delaware to make his start in the candy business, not Washington DC.
+I could not find a ship's log for him, but I did find one for Panos "Koinos."

 Like most Greek immigrants back then, all of our family came through Ellis Island.
 The Ellis Island Foundation offers ship manifests with basic information.
-I found that a “Panos Koinos” came on the steamship Georgia on October 7, 1905.
-I needed to see the original document so I could view possible transcription errors.
+“Panos Koinos” came on the steamship Georgia on October 7, 1905.
+This information was promising, but I had to look at the original document to view possible transcription errors.

-I took these clues back to the Ancestry site.
-Here I could look up a ship’s manifest by its date, and go through the records page by page.
+I took this clue back to the Ancestry site where I could look up a ship’s manifest by its date and go through the records page by page.
 It was worth it.
 I found my Panos, and a trove of little details about his journey.
 First off- the bad handwriting did look more like Panos Kokinos than the “Koinos” as someone else had transcribed.
 Also this Panos reported his last residence as Agulnitsa which gave me reassurance that this was indeed my grandfather.

 I learned from the ship’s log that Panos came with a friend named Giovanni, and that their destination was not Washington, DC but Wilmington, Delaware- exactly where James Cokinos had started life in America.